psalaets/pie-slice/README.md

 # pie-slice

-Divide a circle into slices and tell what slice a point is in relative to circle's center.
+Divide circle into slices and tell what slice a point is in.

 ## Usage